AlekseyCom/sf_data_science/project_1/README.md

 **Competition conditions**
 - The PC guesses an integer number from 0 to 100.
 We need to predict it.
 By 'predict' we mean to write a program that guesses a number.
 - The algorithm takes into info about whether a random number is greater or less than one we need.
+- There is a basic template from the screencast.

 **Quality metric**
 - The results are evaluated by the average number of attepts with 1000 repetitions.
+-  It is necessary to achieve a minimum number of attempts.

 **What we practice**
 - We learn to write good Python code.
+- We learn to work with IDE
+- We learn to work with GitHub

 ### The brief info about data
 ....